An essay on the ideas of Socialism.

-An essay on the development of the ideas of Socialism by R.G.
-Williams
+An essay on the development of the ideas of Socialism.

 Socialism is an idea.
 Socialism is a good political ideal and a good political movement.
-The struggle for Socialism is a good struggle and a necessary struggle.
+The struggle for Socialism is a good struggle and a necessary struggle – if we want to build a better world.
 The ideas and politics of Socialism might be denounced, by reactionaries and by the Right, but Socialism remains the basic and heroic idea of working-class freedom.
-Socialism is the basis of the struggle for a better world.
+Socialism, today, is the basis of the struggle for a better world.

 The importance of the ideas of Socialism is that Socialism is the only ideology which has, at its base, the ideals of equality, democracy, co-operation, and solidarity.
 Socialism achieves this by achieving a society which is democratic, equal, classless, and based on the social control of production.
 Socialism is the only ideology which truly opposes hierarchy, exploitation, and oppression.
 This is shown in the ideas of Socialism.
 Socialism is an Enlightenment ideology.
 The ideas of Socialism, in the end, fulfil the ideals of the Enlightenment.
 Socialism, as an idea, is one of the great triumphs of thought and action.
 The ideas of Socialism are both ideals and realities.

 The ideas of Socialism provide Socialism with its theoretical politics and its practical politics.
 The ideas of Socialism, the principles of Socialism, allow us to think about Socialism itself and the possibilities of Socialism.